 When the party tracks down the Espers that stormed out of the Sealed Gate and razed Vector, they are deeply in regret over what they did, having lost control of themselves, and harming innocents along with the Imperials.
 When they're informed that the Empire wants to talk peace, their first response is actually "They would forgive us?"

-My Name Is ???: The "passenger" ghosts of the ghost train if one of them joins you.
-Also Terra during her first trip to Narche under Biggs' and Wedge's command (she's amnesiac, after all).
+My Name Is ???: The "passenger" ghosts of the Phantom Train if one of them joins you.
+Also Terra during her first trip to Narshe under Biggs' and Wedge's command (she's amnesiac, after all).

 Mythology Gag: This game's Cid is the only Cid from the numbered series (or at least from the Sakaguchi-produced ones) who does not have any connection, even a tenuous one, with airships.
 But there's a scene (that you have to get out of your way to watch) in which Cid is conversing with Setzer about his airship and even suggesting some modifications (which Setzer disregards).